Summertime: No excuse for homeschool chaos

 Consider other assorted writing activities.
 With a little encouragement, your children can write and produce a play or radio drama, design colorful posters, or create travel brochures for places real or imagined.

 If your school-year writing is fairly structured, let summer include more tall tales and stories.
-Search the Internet for “writing prompts” and let the fun begin!
+Search our blog’s huge library of writing prompts and let the fun begin!

 Gather together after dinner and write round robins: Give each person, even Dad, a different prompt and set the timer.
 Every three minutes, pass papers clockwise and continue adding to the story that’s before you.
 When Mom says it’s been long enough, everyone should conclude the tale in front of him.
 After reading each story aloud, celebrate your authors with a plate of brownies.